 What Do Morel Mushrooms Look Like?

 The appearance of the morel mushroom can vary quite a bit between different species.
 The colors can range from grey to yellow to brown and they can be anywhere from one to five inches in size.
 One thing that all morel mushrooms do have in common, though, is their unique honeycomb-like appearance which is caused by the presence of the ridges and pits that cover the cap.

 It’s important not to confuse these mushrooms with false morel mushrooms, which are similar in appearance but contain a type of toxin known as gyromitrin, which can cause serious side effects if consumed in large quantities.
 False morels typically have wrinkles and brain-like folds on the cap, which differ from the honeycomb appearance of morels.
 Some types also hold a cotton-like substance inside the stem, whereas true morels are hollow in the middle.

 Why Are Morels So Popular, Delicious and Expensive?

 Morel mushrooms are considered a true delicacy by gourmet chefs and mushroom connoisseurs alike.
 They are even enjoyed by many who don’t like regular mushrooms due to their rich, nutty flavor and tender, meaty texture.

 The morel mushrooms price tag also tends to run relatively high because they are usually foraged instead of farmed, meaning you can only find them growing out in the wild and are unlikely to spot morel mushrooms for sale at your local supermarket.
 Not only that, but they’re also hard to cultivate and highly perishable, which is why you’re most likely to find them dried rather than fresh at most retailers.

 Are Morels Good for You?
-5 Benefits of Morel Mushrooms
+Health Benefits

 1. High in Antioxidants